Assessment Information for Centennial School District:

 NWEA MAP Assessment

 Measures of Academic Progress (MAP) Assessments are computer adaptive tests created by NWEA that students take two to three times per school year.
-The MAP Assessment is administered to Grades 4 – 10 in reading, language usage, and math.
 Teachers can see the progress of individual students and of their class as a whole.
 Principals and administrators can see the progress of a grade level, school, or the entire district.
 The results provide teachers with information to help them deliver appropriate content for each student and determine each student’s academic growth over time.
 This data is often used to help students set goals and understand what they need to learn to achieve their goals.

-For more information about the NWEA MAP Growth test, visit: NWEA.org/Parent-Toolkit.
+For more information about the NWEA MAP Growth and MAP Reading Fluency assessments, please visit: NWEA.org/Parent-Toolkit.

 World-Class Instructional Design and Assessment (WIDA)